rgasch/tgoTest/README.md

 sent.
 This job is currently hardcoded to exit after 3 priority-based send-attempts.
 - *SentMessages*: displays the last 10 sent messages as retrieved from the database
 - *TestMessage*: attempts to send a message using a hardcoded client (used for dev-testing)

+### Localization
+The system is prepared to use localized messages, currently only english is implemented for a single (hello world) message.